 I have several writing projects in development, and you’ll learn more about those as this website develops.

 One that has been brewing for some time is Smokey the Hobo, a children’s book that I collaborated on with Thomas Knaus.
-It’s finished and we’re looking for a publisher to get it in print for young adults to enjoy.
+The first book is finished and we’re looking for a publisher to get it in print for young adults to enjoy.
 We are considering self-publishing so it is available to readers.

 My first published novel is about a courageous young woman who survives more attacks than most people ever face.
 Shevivor is in print and the sequel is finished but in the editor’s hands.